MicrocontrollersDev/Alternatives/SkyblockReinvented.md

 # SkyblockReinvented Alternatives

-This mod is takes much of its code from other mods.
+This mod takes much of its code from other mods.
 It is recommended to use other mods instead.

 ## Items